Dentist offices getting back to normal during crisis

 TOPEKA, Kan.
-(KSNT) – Many dentist offices in the state are back open and offering their usuals services after being shuttered because of the coronavirus pandemic.
+(KSNW) – Many dentist offices in the state are back open and offering their usuals services after being shuttered because of the coronavirus pandemic.

 Atchison Dental Associates only performed emergency procedures for six weeks during the start of the crisis.
 That caused about 900 appointments to be canceled.

-“I think now, we’re probably at, I don’t know, maybe 90 percent of normal, what normal was.
-That may be our new normal, because it does take longer to clean a room, it does take longer to let the disinfectant set.
-There’s other steps involved which goes along with that, there’s more expense involved, so it just takes time to adapt to all this,” said Atchison dentist, Allen Reavis.
+“I think now, we’re probably at, I don’t know, maybe 90% of normal, what normal was.
+That may be our new normal because it does take longer to clean a room, it does take longer to let the disinfectant set.
+There are other steps involved which goes along with that, there’s more expense involved, so it just takes time to adapt to all this,” said Allen Reavis, Atchison dentist.

 Reavis also serves as the president of the Kansas Dental Association.
 He said offices are taking more precautions because of coronavirus.